Services We Offer:

 Asylum laws were established to provide safety to people who need to escape persecution in their home country.
 The person may have fled their home because of domestic violence, religious persecution, political persecution, or some similar violence that is targeted at them or their family.
 Generally, the person should file these claims within one year of arriving in the United States, but there are some exceptions.
-Asylum cases require considerable research and an attorney who listens to you to understand your situation and your home country.
+Asylum cases require considerable research and an attorney who listens to you to understand your situation and the reasons you fled your home country.

 Removal Defense such as Cancellation of Removal

 Cancellation of Removal is a form of Immigration Relief that can only be granted to a person in deportation proceedings before an Immigration Judge.
 10 years of physical presence is required, as well as specific documented family members.
 When you are facing deportation, you want an attorney who has experience fighting and winning in Immigration Court.

 Special Immigrant Juvenile Status